wolfmannic/VM-Packages/README.md

 Open-sourcing the package source code provides the community an avenue to both fix broken packages and submit new packages.

 ### Additional Benefits: Automation
 Once a package is submitted, our PR hooks will test the package to see if it builds and installs correctly.
-Additionally, GitHub actions can automatically build and test each package on a daily or weekly basis to check if a package has broken.
+Additionally, GitHub actions can automatically build and test each package on a daily or weekly basis to check if a package has broke.
 The awareness of broken packages is a large problem by itself which these actions can alleviate.

 ## How do I Create a Package?
 Please see the Wiki for documentation on how to create a package using our established best practices.